sodevious/dev-env/sodevious-dev-env.md

 To have launchd start memcached at login:
     ln -sfv /usr/local/opt/memcached/*.plist ~/Library/LaunchAgents

 Then to load memcached now:
     launchctl load ~/Library/LaunchAgents/homebrew.mxcl.memcached.plist

 Or, if you don't want/need launchctl, you can just run:
     /usr/local/opt/memcached/bin/memcached

 ### rabbitmq

-Management Plugin enabled by default at http://localhost:15672
+Management Plugin enabled by default at v
 Bash completion has been installed to:
   /usr/local/etc/bash_completion.d

 To have launchd start rabbitmq at login:
     ln -sfv /usr/local/opt/rabbitmq/*.plist ~/Library/LaunchAgents

 Then to load rabbitmq now:
     launchctl load ~/Library/LaunchAgents/homebrew.mxcl.rabbitmq.plist
 Or, if you don't want/need launchctl, you can just run:
     rabbitmq-server

-### phantomjs

 ### node